 Western consumers know Honda mainly for its cars - it is the #3 Japanese auto manufacturer worldwide behind Toyota and Nissan.
 But throughout Asia the company is famed for the motorbikes on which the business was originally built.
-Honda is the world's leading bike manufacturer, selling over 17 million of them in 2015, more than four times the number of automobiles it shipped.
+Honda is the world's leading bike manufacturer, selling 17.7 million of them in 2016, more than three times the number of automobiles it shipped.
 In the car division, Honda's top models are the ever-popular Civic and the Accord, a huge hit for 40 years in America where it represents around 20% of the company's unit sales.
 Until the crisis which enveloped virtually all the world's auto manufacturers during 2008, Honda had demonstrated strong growth because of its emphasis on affordable, reliable, cheap-to-run vehicles.
 However it has lagged a little behind Toyota and Nissan in Western markets, partly because it offers a smaller passenger car range.
 One rare but significant misstep has been its inability to convert an early lead in hybrid fuel technology into actual sales.
-It aims to make up for that error with an aggressive rollout of other hybrid models between 2009 and 2012.
+It aimed to make up for that error with an aggressive rollout of other hybrid models between 2009 and 2012.
 Honda is also a leader in what could become the next cutting edge alternative of hydrogen powered fuel cells.

 Selected Honda advertising